mattwarren/mattwarren.github.io/_posts/2020-03-03-Analysing-.NET-Runtime-Startup-with-Flamegraphs.md

 Finally, we can get the data we want:

 1. Select the '**Flame Graph**' tab
-2. Change 'GroupPats' to one of the following for a better flame graph:
+2. Change '**GroupPats**' to one of the following for a better flame graph:
    1. [group module entries]  &#123;%&#125;!=>module $1
    2. [group class entries]   &#123;%!*&#125;.%(=>class $1;&#123;%!\*&#125;::=>class $1
-3. Change 'Fold%' to a higher number, maybe 3%, to get rid of any *thin* bars (any higher and you start to loose information)
+3. Change '**Fold%**' to a higher number, maybe 3%, to get rid of any *thin* bars (any higher and you start to loose information)

 [![Flamegraph]({{ base }}/images/2020/03/PerfView - Flamegraph.png)](({{ base }}/images/2020/03/PerfView - Flamegraph.png))